Saranyavellanki/ExpenseTracker/README.md

+## ExpenseTracker - Track & Manage All your Expenses

 A simple GUI-based Expense Tracker built using Python and Tkinter that allows users to record, view, and manage their expenses effectively

 **Requirements:**